SafetyCulture/safetyculture-sdk-python/README.md

 * The Import Global Response Set (GRS) Tool for importing and updating response sets from a spreadsheet

+* The Export Users Tool to export a list of all users and their groups from iAuditor into a spreadsheet

+* The Import Users Tool to import a list of users from a spreadsheet into iAuditor and assign them to groups

 ## iAuditor Export Tool

 ### First Time Install and Run